samaradel/www_threefold/www.threefoldtoken.com/content/how-it-works/participate.md

 +++
 # How To Get Tokens

-Trading tokens will be done through a fully decentralized exchange which allows trading TFT's for BTC and ETH.
+Buying tokens can be done here: [buy tokens](http://www.tftokens.com)

 You can become a farmer by hosting TF Nodes to help the network grow fast.